Reviews12 min read

 • Best-in-class email builder — genuinely easy to use, minimal learning curve

-• Huge integration library — 300+ apps, meaning it plays well with basically everything you already use
+• Huge integration library — 300+ apps means it plays well with basically everything you already use

 • All-in-one convenience — email, landing pages, basic CRM, ads, and a website builder under one login

-• Solid deliverability — Mailchimp's sender reputation is strong, meaning your emails actually land in inboxes
+• Solid deliverability — Mailchimp's sender reputation is strong, so your emails actually land in inboxes

 • Extensive documentation and community — when you get stuck, there's almost always an answer in their help center

-• Improving AI features — the Content Optimizer and subject line tools are actually useful, not just marketing fluff
+• Improving AI features — the Content Optimizer and subject line tools are actually useful, not just marketing hype

 Mailchimp Cons